lolsam/linux-aws-scripts/autoscaling-hostname/README.md

 Although AWS has a feature to tag the 'Name' value of an instance launched via autoscaling it doesn't make those names unique.

-For example, in an autoscaling group if the Name tag is set as 'prod-webapp', and new instances are launched via autoscaling, they will all be named 'prod-webapp'
+For example, in an autoscaling group if the Name tag is set as 'prod-webapp', new instances launched via autoscaling will all be named 'prod-webapp'

 This is a frustrating limitation of AWS, especially when troubleshooting and needing to login to a server.
-If your monitoring platform shows 'prod-webapp' is having a problem, there is not a method to differentiate which instance an Engineer needs to login to.
+If your monitoring platform shows 'prod-webapp' is having a problem, and there are 5 'prod-webapp' servers, there is not a method to differentiate which instance an Engineer needs to login to.

 A workaround is to use AWS Cli to set a UNIQUE hostname AND Name each instance differently.